bhagyashree1990/spring-data-rest/README.md

 ### Actuator

-To monitor and manage your application
+To monitor and manage application

 |  URL |  Method |
 |----------|--------------|